 Video editing is becoming a much more common skill among content creators, marketers, social media influencers and just regular folks.
 Even if you’re just making a short video to post online, a few simple edits could help make it more interesting.

-In this article, I’ll take a close look at 12 of the best free video editing software sites that you can use to make your video stand out.
+In this article, I’ll take a close look at 12 of the best free video editing software sites that you can use to make your videos stand out.
 I’ve checked out the resources listed below to verify that they’re completely free and to see what features are available with each.

 12 Places To Find Free Video Editing Software